"Representatives of the International Criminal Court have visited the Kherson region in recent days," said Ukrainian President Volodymyr Zelensky.

-Kremlin spokesman Dmitry Peskov described the attack on the Kakhovka hydroelectric power plant as a deliberate act of sabotage by Ukraine.
+Kremlin spokesman Dmitry Peskov described the attack on the Kakhovka hydroelectric plant as a deliberate act of sabotage by Ukraine.
 He added that the Kiev authorities bear full responsibility for the consequences.

 Kong Anh (Source: Sky News)